PostgreSQL Connector

 Named variables are written in the form ${variableKey}, $<variableKey> or $(variableKey).

-For example, you can enter a query that reads INSERT INTO users (name, email) VALUES (${name}, ${email}).
+For example, enter a query that reads INSERT INTO users (name, email) VALUES (${name}, ${email}).

-Then, you can enter values with keys of name and email, and whatever values you like as Named Parameters Inputs.
+Then, enter values with keys of name and email, along with any desired values, as Named Parameters Inputs.

 Values provided as variables are sanitized automatically.

-If you are dynamically generating SQL queries and do not know what parameters you will need ahead of time, create a key/value object in another step and reference them through the Parameters Object or Array input.
+When dynamically generating SQL queries and the required parameters are not known ahead of time, create a key/value object in another step and reference it through the Parameters Object or Array input.

-In the example above, you could generate an object of the form {name: "John doe", email: "john.doe@example.com"}.
+In the example above, the object could take the form {name: "John doe", email: "john.doe@example.com"}.

 Connections